-Pest and disease are major problem in seed spices crops like cumin for successful cultivation.
-The incidence of various types of pests and diseases are attributed to climate change.
-The rising temperatures are likely to increase incidence of insect pest infestation in the crops.
+Pest and disease are major problems in seed spices crops like cumin, affecting -successful cultivation.
+The incidence of various pests and diseases are attributed to climate change.
+Rising temperatures are likely to increase incidence of insect pest infestation in the crops.
 For example, aphid infestation in cumin is very high if temperatures during the month of January are above normal.
-Larger difference in day and night temperatures and cloudy conditions during January and February encourage aphids to develop faster.
-The Alternaria blight disease in cumin is likely to be accentuated because of changing climatic conditions (Lal et al., 2019).
-Cumin wilt incidence is also going to increase because of rise in moisture stress and soil temperatures.
+Larger differences between day and night temperatures and cloudy conditions during January and February encourage aphids to develop faster.
+Alternaria blight disease in cumin is likely to be accentuated because of changing climatic conditions (Lal et al., 2019).
+Cumin wilt incidence is also going to increase due to rising in moisture stress and soil temperatures.
 Powdery mildew in fenugreek and coriander is favored by high temperature and high humidity.
-Normally during the end of January and starting of February month, large fluctuations in day and night temperatures increase the severity of powdery mildew (Khare et al., 2014).
+Normally during the end of January and the beginning of February, large fluctuations in day and night temperatures increase the severity of powdery mildew (Khare et al., 2014).
 High humidity and cloudy weather favour the incidence of insect pests and diseases in the crop.
-Weather condition not only affects the sowing time of the crop but also affect the incidence and development of pest-disease.
-Considering these in views, the present study on Cumin (Cuminum cyminum L.) at Sardarkrushinagar” is proposed under different weather conditions.
+Weather conditions not only affectthe sowing time of the crop but also influence the incidence and development of pest and diseases.
+Considering these in views, the present study on cumin (Cuminum cyminum L.) at Sardarkrushinagaris proposed under different weather conditions.

 MATERIAL AND METHODS

-To find out the effect of weather parameters on insect-pest and diseases of cumin, a field experiment was conducted on cumin at Agronomy Instructional Farm, C. P. College of Agriculture, S. D. Agricultural University, Sardarkrushinagar, during rabi season of 2022-23 and 2024-25.
-Geographically, Sardarkrushinagar is located at 24o 19' North latitude and 72 o 19' East longitude with an elevation of 155 meter above the mean sea level and situated in the North Gujarat Agro-climatic zone-IV and characterized by arid to semi-arid climate.
-An experiment was laid out in the randomized block design (RBD) consisted seven dates of sowing viz.
-1st Nov, 5th Nov, 10th Nov, 15th Nov, 20th Nov, 25th Nov and 30th Nov as treatments and four replications.
-All recommended agronomical package and practices of cumin cultivation were followed in same manner in all the treatment.
-The observations of aphid recorded at weekly intervals as soon as aphid appeared and counted in early morning hours from three umbels (lower, middle and upper) of ten randomly selected plants from all the treatment of sowing dates.
-Weekly observations on incidence of blight disease were recorded starting with the incidence.
-The disease intensity was recorded as per 0-5 rating scale given by Jaiman et al. (2013).
-Randomly selected ten plants from each plot were rated as per following description and per cent disease intensity (PDI) was calculated by using the formula of Wheeler (1969).
+To determine the effect of weather parameters on insect-pests and diseases of cumin, a field experiment was conducted at the Agronomy Instructional Farm, C. P. College of Agriculture, S. D. Agricultural University, Sardarkrushinagar, during the rabi seasons of 2022-23 and 2024-25.
+Geographically, Sardarkrushinagar is located at 24°19' North latitude and 72 ° 19' East longitude with an elevation of 155 meters above mean sea level.
+It is situated in the North Gujarat Agro-climatic zone-IV and is characterized by an arid to semi-arid climate.
+The experiment was laid out in a randomized block design (RBD) with consisted seven - sowing dates -.
+1st Nov, 5th Nov, 10th Nov, 15th Nov, 20th Nov, 25th Nov and 30th Nov as treatments, each replicated four times.
+All recommended agronomical package and practices for cumin cultivation were uniformly followed across all treatments.
+The observations of aphid recorded at weekly intervals, with the appearance by counted in the early morning from three umbels (lower, middle and upper) of ten randomly selected plants from all the treatment of sowing dates.
+Weekly observations on the incidence of blight disease were also recorded from the onset of the disease.
+Disease intensity was assessed using the 0-5 rating scale given by Jaiman et al. (2013).
+Ten randomly selected plants from each plot were rated as per following description and per cent disease intensity (PDI) was calculated using the formula of Wheeler (1969).

 List 1- Disease Intensity recorded using a 0-5 rating scale